martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 :   The ID of the `CERTIFICATE_REQUEST` to which this frame responds.

 Certificate:
-: A Certificate object (see {{cert-cert}}) representing one certificate in the sender's certificate chain.
+: An X.509v3 [RFC5280] certificate in the sender's certificate chain.

 The first or only `CERTIFICATE` frame with a given Request-ID MUST contain the sender's certificate.
 Each subsequent certificate SHOULD directly certify the certificate immediately preceding it.
 A certificate which specifies a trust anchor MAY be omitted, provided that the recipient is known to already possess the relevant certificate.
 (For example, because it was included in a `CERTIFICATE_REQUEST`'s Certificate-Authorities list.)

 The `Request-ID` field MUST contain the same value as the corresponding `CERTIFICATE_REQUEST` frame, and the provided certificate chain MUST